bemit/satellite-app/README.md

 #### Event Listener

-As example we use the only included event `Satellite\SystemLaunchEvent`, this get's triggered when you start satellite, no matter from where.
+As example we use the event `Satellite\SystemLaunchEvent`, this get's triggered when you `launch()` Satellite, no matter from where.

 ```php
 <?php